HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 - **Positive outcomes**
   - We can filter, group, and sort issues by deliverable in GitHub projects and GitHub's automated insight reporting.
   - The engineering team can continue to use GitHub milestones to organize issues into units of work that are smaller than a 30k deliverable.
+  - The logic for grouping issues by deliverable will be consistent between GitHub insight reports and our custom-built reports.
 - **Negative outcomes**
   - We won't be able to filter for issues assigned to a given 30k deliverable within the GitHub repository.
+  - Updating a field on a project can be done from the issue page itself, but the issue first needs to be added to the project before the field is updated.
+This requires an extra step compared to assigning a label or milestone.
   - We'll have to make sure the list of options in the deliverable column is consistent across GitHub projects in order to join issues from different projects correctly in our custom reporting.
   - We'll have to update the current logic in our custom reporting so that issues are joined to their parent deliverable using the value of this column.